What We Do

 4) How can these insights help shape community and clinical practices that reduce school violence?

-Our interdisciplinary research teams compile, analyze and upload school violence information using epidemiological methods, network theory, psychological and sociological methods, criminology theories, semiotic analytic methods and communication/media analytic methods.
+Our interdisciplinary research teams compile, analyze and upload school violence information.
+They use epidemiological methods, network theory, psychological and sociological methods, criminology theories, semiotic analytic methods and communication/media analytic methods.

 Contact us if you want more information or would like to join our research.